moodabdallaoui/GestionCapteur/README.md

 # GestionCapteurs

-A .NET Core Web API project for managing sensors (Capteurs) with support for API versioning, caching, and robust error handling.
+A .NET Core Web API project for managing Capteurs with support for API versioning, caching, and robust error handling.

 ## Features